-The Young Athlete Play Day program is designed for children with intellectual disabilities who are two (2) - seven (7) years old.
+The Young Athlete Play Day program is designed for children with intellectual disabilities who are two to seven years old.
 The Play Activity Day is a wonderful introduction to Special Olympics.
-Children participate in ten (10) different activities, representing sports offered by Special Olympics.
-Children do not compete during the program.
-Rather, they play and enjoy the games and activities.
+Children participate in 11 different activities, representing sports offered by Special Olympics.
+Children do not compete during the program, but rather play and enjoy the games and activities.
 The program helps increase the young children's strength and coordination for sports while introducing the children to group play and the cooperation and awareness of rules that it requires.
 At the completion of the event, each child receives an award and is recognized for his/her achievements.
-The entire program takes about 2 1⁄2 hours.
+The entire program takes about 21⁄2 hours.
 Activities include:

 - Ball Darts

+- Bocce Skills

 - Dance/Ribbon Routine

 - Basketball Shooting

 - Soccer Kick

 - Batting

 - Standing Long Jump

 - Tennis Ball Throw

 - Ramp Bowling

 - 25 Foot Dash

 - Obstacle Course

-Each athlete is required to submit a specific Young Athlete Play Day Consent Form to participate.
-(A Spanish Young Athlete Play Day Release Form is available upon request.)
-(See Section 9 - General Forms)
+Each athlete is required to submit a Participate Release Form to participate (A Spanish Young Athlete Play Day Release Form is available on SOIA website).